 Explorers will have the opportunity to participate in physical fire ground training, which will give them an advantage for any future academy they participate in.
 Explorers will partake in physical training (PT), which will give them insight into the PT that composes much of the Clark County Fire Department (CCFD) academy.
 This PT can become an important part of their lives as they learn how to become and remain physically fit.
 They will participate in academics using the same material used in the CCFD's academy, sharpening their minds as well as their bodies.
 As Explorers progress through the program, they will be expected to do "ride a longs" (averaging one per month).

 Countless dedicated CCFD Explorers have become members of the CCFD.
-(Over 10% of our department were once a Clark County Explorer.)
+(Nearly 15% of our department were once a Clark County Explorer.)
 Additionally, many former CCFD Explorers have been hired by neighboring departments as well.
 The ultimate goal of this program is to prepare young men and women for a career in the fire service.
 Will you find out what it takes to make it in the fire service?